 Power Production into Battery per Day (Assumes 5 hours of good sun a day)

 However, consistently perfect conditions are rare in most parts of the world.
 If you expect to have fewer than five hours of clear sun per day, you need to increase the size of the panel or decrease the power consumption of your device.
 Also consider moving the panel (we have 1, 4 and 10 foot extension cords) to get the panel into a sunnier spot.
 If you are expecting lots of overcast days, then you need to combine a panel size increase (more power generation in less time) with a bigger battery buffer to get you through days when not much power is generated.

-If your device or project need to run continuously, battery storage is often needed.
-Testing is often required, but we generally size systems so that the device can run 3-4 days on its own without any solar power.
-So calculate the daily power consumption in Watt hours and multiply by 3-4.
+If your device or project needs to run continuously, battery storage is often needed.
+Testing is required, but we generally size systems so that the device can run 3-4 days on its own without any solar power.
+To calculate the daily power consumption in Watt-hours and multiply by 3-4.

 If you do not use a charge controller, you risk over-charging the battery and causing a fire.

 Is there anything special about Voltaic solar panels?

 Yes, our panels can go straight from prototype to production.
 They are designed to live outside 24x7, 365 days a year for up to ten years.
 Unlike other small panels, our panels are coated in urethane, not epoxy or PET.
 This means the coating will not yellow, crack or otherwise break-down in the sun.